12.

 (A Power Point slide show)

-There are a number of differences between the fifth edition of Peter Ladefoged's A Course in Phonetics, which we are currently using, and earlier editions.
+There are a number of differences in the fifth and sixth editions of Peter Ladefoged's A Course in Phonetics, compared with the 4th and earlier editions.
 One is the mention of various issues relating to amplitude and intensity.
 The following two paragraphs from the fourth edition (p.
-165-166) do not appear in the fifth:
+165-166) do not appear in the fifth or sixth:

 LOUDNESS AND INTENSITY